Share this Post

 Joan of Arc

-- The Maid and the Queen.
+- The Maid and the Queen (affiliate link).
 This book bills itself as a “secret history,” but if you ignore that part – because it doesn’t hold water – it’s still a super-interesting book.
 Nancy Goldstone takes a lot of time in the beginning to set up the civil war raging in France so you can actually understand what the French want, what the Burgundians want, and why the English don’t give a shit about what anyone else wants.
 Worth a read.

-- Personal Recollections Of Joan Of Arc.
+- Personal Recollections Of Joan Of Arc (affiliate link).
 This two-volume set is really a historical novel by Mark Twain.
 Dude, did you guys know he wrote this?
 I hadn’t heard of it before, but he himself said, “It means more to me than anything I have ever undertaken.”
 It’s written from the point of view of her page, now 82 years old and looking back on his life.
 So freaking fascinating – and the Kindle edition linked above is only 99c.